SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 Grad-CAM images offer two important insights, which I'll call *Bias insight* and *Depth insight*,

 ### Bias Insight
 First, we can see whether or not the model is picking up on the features that would distinguish one class of object from another.
-In the first image below the model seems to have honed in on the duplo object very well, with the most important feature being the top texture with the circular connectors.
+In the first image below, the model seems to have honed in on the duplo object very well, with the most important feature being the top texture with the circular connectors.
 In the second image, however, we see the opposite, where the model seems to have found the floor around the actual Bananagram as the important feature for classification.
 <br>

 ![alt text](/img/posts/gradCAM_duplo.png "Grad-CAM Good Feature Detection")